 During an outbreak in the facility, families and friends can deliver letters, parcels, gifts, food, and communication devices to facilities.

-Industry code for visiting residential aged care homes during COVID-19: SGRACFs and MPSs should consider the principles, rights, and responsibilities of the Code at Appendix A.
+Industry code for visiting residential aged care homes during COVID-19: SGRACFs and MPSs should consider the principles, rights, and responsibilities of

 Aged care peaks and consumer advocacy organisations developed the Code to encourage a nationally consistent visitor policy to residential aged care homes during the COVID-19 pandemic that aligns with the Aged Care Quality Standards.
 The Code aims to apply a compassionate and consistent visitor policy that continues to minimise the risk of COVID-19 while providing innovative on-site visiting solutions to maintain the mental health and social wellbeing of residents.